CONNECTICUT: NO REGULATIONS

 The Connecticut Homeschool Law does not require you to notify the school district that you have chosen to homeschool.

-Therefore the Board of Education suggests that you file a Notice of Intent form within 10 days of beginning to homeschool.
-This notice of intent must be filed every year that you choose to homeschool.
-This notice of intent should include the following information:
+However, the Board of Education suggests that you file a Notice of Intent form within 10 days of beginning to homeschool.
+They suggest that the notice of intent be filed every year that you choose to homeschool.
+The notice of intent should include the following information:

 - assurance that an “equivalent instruction” will be provided